PhD in Physiology, University of Montpellier, France

 BSc in Exercise Physiology, University of Montpellier, France

-I am the acting Head of School for the School of Health Sciences in the Faculty of Medicine and Health.
+I am also the deputy Head of School for the School of Health Sciences in the Faculty of Medicine and Health.
 Through its Research, Education and direct Engagement, the School of Health Sciences' mission is to improve the health and wellbeing of our community.

 2019-23: Fotsing JM,..., Simar D, et al. Family farming, lifestyle and health in the Pacific.
 Marie Sklodowska-Curie Actions H2020-MSCA-RISE 2019, AU$2,065,000.